QubesOS/qubes-doc/security/firewall.md

     * Route packets from the sys-net VM to the VM
     * Allow packets through the sys-firewall VM firewall
  * In the qube:
-    * Allow packets in the qube firewall to reach the service
+    * Allow packets through the qube firewall to reach the service

 As an example we can take the use case of a web server listening on port 443 that we want to expose on our physical interface eth0, but only to our local network 192.168.x.0/24.

+> Note: To have all interfaces available and configured, make sure the 3 qubes are up and running

 **1. Route packets from the outside world to the FirewallVM**